Gaeldrin/com.citrix.ICAClient/README.md

 # com.citrix.ICAClient
 Build and/or install the Citrix Workspace app (ICAClient) as a Flatpak application for Linux.

-## Disclaimer
+#### Disclaimer
-This project and I are not affiliated with Citrix.
+> This project and I are not affiliated with Citrix.
 This repository does not contain any Citrix software.
 When the user builds the Flatpak application using this template, the required packages are obtained from [Citrix's website](https://www.citrix.com/downloads/workspace-app/linux/workspace-app-for-linux-latest.html), where Citrix has made the installers available for download.
 By downloading Citrix software, you agree to and accept the [Citrix End-User License Agreement](https://www.cloud.com/content/dam/cloud/documents/legal/end-user-agreement.pdf).

 I use this flatpak on Fedora 42 and Linux Mint 22.
 Previous version (where this was forked from) was also tested on Bluefin, a variant of Fedora Silverblue.
-It is completely untested on any other distribution.

 This repository will be supported and updated for as long as I require this for my work.
 As I am a consultant and change projects fairly frequently, this will not be for that long.